General

 Bulgaria had suspended all Dublin transfers to Greece in 2011, based on the European Commission Fourth Recommendation,[16] thereby assuming responsibility for examining the asylum applications of the asylum seekers concerned.

-In 2023, Bulgaria resumed take back request to Greece with 2 requests sent.
-However, no transfers were implemented.
+In 2023, Bulgaria resumed take back request to Greece with 2 requests sent, however, no transfers were implemented.
+In 2025, Bulgaria made 0 take charge and 11 take back requests to Greece, with no transfers implemented.

 Suspensions of transfers are not automatic, as there might be cases of “take charge” requests where applicants have family members in other EU Member States or other circumstances that engage the responsibility of another state.
 Due to the level of material reception conditions in Bulgaria, there have just several appeals against Dublin transfer decisions to other EU Member States.